What Happens If I Don't Pay Property Taxes in Texas?

 When homeowners don't pay their property taxes, the overdue amount becomes a lien on the property.
 A lien effectively makes the property act as collateral for the debt.
 All states have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.

-Accordingly, if you have delinquent property taxes in Texas, you might lose your home to tax foreclosure and sale.
+Accordingly, if you have delinquent property taxes in Texas, you might lose your home to a tax foreclosure and sale.

 Generally, subject to a couple of exceptions, if the taxes aren't paid before February 1 of the year following the assessment and billing, the taxes are considered delinquent.
 (Tex.
-Tax Code § 31.02.)
+Tax Code § 31.02 (2025).)

+You'll have to pay certain penalties if you don't pay your property taxes in Texas.
 For instance, an immediate penalty of 6% of the tax bill goes into effect on the first business day of February, plus 1% interest per month until June 30.
 On July 1, the penalty is 12%.
 You will also owe 1% per month in interest for as long as you remain delinquent on your property taxes in Texas.
 (Tex.
-Tax Code § 33.01.)
+Tax Code § 33.01 (2025).)

 How Long Can You Go Without Paying Property Taxes in Texas?

+At any time after the property tax becomes delinquent, the taxing authority may start a foreclosure in court.
+(Tex.
+Tax Code § 33.41 (2025).)
 The court will enter a judgment if you don't pay off the overdue amounts or have a valid defense against the foreclosure.
 Then, your property will be sold to a new owner at an auction.

-But if the home doesn't sell at the tax sale, it will be "struck-off" to the county, which means the county gets the property.
+But if the home doesn't sell at the tax sale, it will be "struck off" to the county, which means the county gets the property.
 The county will then try to sell it at a later date.

 Notice of the Tax Sale in Texas

 Under Texas law, you must be given written notice of the sale before it takes place.
 Typically, you'll get the notice by personal delivery or in the mail.
 The notice will include the sale date, time, and location.
 (Tex.
-Tax Code § 34.01.)
+Tax Code § 34.01 (2025).)

 The notice is also published in a newspaper or posted publicly if there is no newspaper in your county.
 (Tex.
-Tax Code § 34.01.)
+Tax Code § 34.01 (2025).)

 How to Stop a Property Tax Sale in Texas